List of WWII Maybach engines: Development of the HL210 and HL230

+As a result of these improvements the Panther became much more reliable.
+In Nachtrichtenblatt der Panzertruppen ('Newssheet of the Panzer Troops') for March 1944, Guderian could include the combat report of an unnamed Panther battalion (possibly 1/1st Panzer Regiment) which had travelled an average of 700 kilometers per tank, with only 11 engines needing replacement.
+And in a situation report to Hitler on late June 1944 on the Battle for Normandy, he comments on the Panther's propensity to catch fire, and the mismatch between the durability of the engine and the transmission: "However, the Panther burns astonishingly quickly.
+The lifespan of the Panther's engine (1400 to 1500 kilometers) is considerably higher than that of the Panther's final drives.
+A solution is urgently needed!"
+Such a solution was never found.
+A French post-war report The Panther 1947 stated that although the engine could last for up to 1500 km, average 1000 km, the final drives only had a fatigue life of 150 km.
+The engine could be replaced in 8 hours by a trained mechanic Unteroffizier and 8 men with a tripod beam crane or Bergepanther.

 Maybach didn't separate the production statistics of the 210 from the 230.
 Altogether, production of both types amounted to 153 in 1942, 4,346 in 1943, and 1,785 HL230s up to April 1944.
 In late April 1944 an Allied bombing raid put the Maybach factory out of action for six months.
 Production was transferred to the Auto Union factory in Chemnitz, which delivered 219 HL230 engines to Henschel in 1944.
 A total of 4,366 HL230s from April for Panthers and Tigers were delivered from April 1944 to 1945.